Nabumetone is a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

-- Before you start taking nabumetone read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about nabumetone and provide a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about nabumetone, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- You should take nabumetone with a glass of milk or after eating some food, as this can help prevent unwanted side-effects such as indigestion and stomach irritation.
+- You should take nabumetone after a meal, or with a snack.
+Taking the tablets with some food will help to protect your stomach from side-effects such as indigestion and stomach irritation.

-- If you forget to take a dose, do not worry, just take the next dose when it is due.
+- If you forget to take a dose, don't worry, just take the next dose when it is due.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment